Descriptive Annex ITA – PhD Programme link

 Interview: date to be defined.
 The timetable will be available in the web page https://unica.it/dottoratiricerca

-Assessment of qualifications, curriculum vitae, project and interview (in a video conference, schedule and details will available in the web page).
+Assessment of qualifications, curriculum vitae, project, and interview (in presence for ordinary positions), schedule, and details will be available on the university web page and/or by the evaluation commitee, https://web.unica.it/unica/it/studenti_s01_ss05_sss03.page).

 Admission tests for foreign applicants:

-Assessment of qualifications, curriculum vitae, project, reference letters and interview (in a video conference, details will be forwarded by the commission).
+Assessment of qualifications, curriculum vitae, project, reference letters and interview (in a video conference, details will be forwarded by the evaluation commitee).